madslaz/Path-to-OSCP/Active-Directory.md

 * `proxychains` is a tool designed to reroute traffic for TCP-based applications.
 It can be combined with Chisel to access an internal network via a compromised machine.
 With `proxychains`, you can create a SOCKS5 proxy to reroute traffic through the secure connection you've created with Chisel, making the traffic appear legitimate to gain access to the internal network.

 ### BloodHound
 * BloodHound is a reconnaissance tool that allows you to graphically view an AD environment's user permissions, hidden relationships, sessions, and attack paths within a domain.
 With this, you can expose ways to escalate privileges and move laterally across the network.

+### SharpHound
+* SharpHound is BloodHound's data collector counterpart and is used to ingest data from the AD environments, which can then be analyzed in BloodHound.
+SharpHound enumerates the AD environment, collecting valuable information about users, groups, group memberships, organizational units, permissions, and more.
+The data is then processed by BloodHound, which graphically represents the complex relationships within the system.